 “It is an exciting time in the red meat sector, with major focus and investment on everything from objective carcass measurement technology to environmental sustainability, through initiatives like the red meat sector’s Carbon Neutral 2030 target.

 “I believe there is an immense opportunity to learn from other red meat producing countries and from sectors beyond agriculture, and contribute to a more robust measurement and benchmarking process for industry to strengthen its quality and sustainability credentials.”

-Travelling throughout North and South America, China, the Middle East and Europe, Johnny will have the opportunity to observe key export market trends firsthand.
+Travelling throughout North and South America, China, the Middle East and Europe, Johnny observed key export market trends firsthand.